A Michelin One Star Experience…In Beautiful Bodega Bay

 In one article, Truong was quoted as saying, “How’d we get a Michelin star?
 I don’t know, but I’m happy about it.
 We’re just doing our own thing up here.”
 And that “thing” is preparing some great meals for its customers in a comfortable setting.

 Over Memorial Day weekend, Tracy and I joined our friends Kim and Mary (along with Mary’s sister Francie) for dinner at Terrapin Creek.
 The restaurant touts itself as “a casual neighborhood spot where friends and neighbors can gather to enjoy great local and international cuisine.”
 It certainly lived up to its advanced billing.

-We were a little early for our 8 p.m. reservations, but fortunately some fast diners meant our table was awaiting.
+We were a little early for our 8 p.m. reservations, but fortunately, some fast diners meant our table was waiting.
 Walking past the open kitchen…

-Kim can’t seem to help ordering a Caesar Salad when he dines out.
+Kim can’t seem to help to order a Caesar Salad when he dines out.
 This contained Eggless Dressing, Romaine Lettuce, Parmesan Cheese and Croutons ($10) and was quite good because Kim could not refrain from saying, “Hail Caesar” after eating it.

 Now it was on to the entrées, and none of them disappointed.
 Kim, Tracy and I got into the Memorial Day mood with Liberty…well, a Liberty Farms Duck Breast; Shitake mushrooms, fingerling potatoes and sautéed cabbage ($30).
 The veggie combination, reminiscent of Asian food, was very, very tasty.

 Finally, Francie decided on the Lamb meatballs; creamy polenta, Swiss chard and Cremini mushrooms in a tomato-curry sauce ($26).
 This was the only dish that slightly missed the mark.
 Francie thought the curry taste was lacking in this dish.
 I guess you could say it didn’t curry flavor (or perhaps not).